Infection rate

-An infection rate (or incident rate) is the probability or risk of an infection in a population.
+An infection rate or incident rate is the probability or risk of an infection in a population.
 It is used to measure the frequency of occurrence of new instances of infection within a population during a specific time period.

 The number of infections equals the cases identified in the study or observed.
 An example would be HIV infection during a specific time period in the defined population.
 The population at risk are the cases appearing in the population during the same time period.
 An example would be all the people in a city during a specific time period.
-The constant, or K is assigned a value of 100 to represent a percentage.
+The constant K is assigned a value of 100 to represent a percentage.
 An example would be to find the percentage of people in a city who are infected with HIV: 6,000 cases in March divided by the population of a city (one million) multiplied by the constant (K) would give an infection rate of 0.6%.

 Calculating the infection rate is used to analyze trends for the purpose of infection and disease control.

-An online infection rate calculator has been developed by the Centers for Disease Control and Prevention that allows the determination of the Streptococcal A infection rate in a population.
+An online infection rate calculator has been developed by the Centers for Disease Control and Prevention that allows the determination of the streptococcal A infection rate in a population.